Paste a list of vectors into a character vector, with values delimited by default with a comma.

 except that it also optionally applies uniqueness to each vector

-in the list, and sorts values in each vector using mixedOrder()
+in the list, and sorts values in each vector using mixedOrder().

-values, which is substantially faster than any apply
+values, which is substantially faster than any apply family function

 equivalent.
-The uniqueness is performed by uniques()
+The uniqueness is performed by uniques(), which itself

-will use S4Vectors::unique()
+will use S4Vectors::unique() if available.

 See also